DiLi-Lab/EMTeC/README.md

 * `--plot-px-time`: if given, the raw x- and y-coordinates are plotted over time and the fixations extracted with the algorithm are marked.
 * `--plot-ampl-vel`: if given, the peak saccade velocities are plotted over saccade amplitudes.
 * `--threshold`: the threshold to use in the microsaccade detection algorithm.
 The default is `trial_based`, i.e. the threshold is estimated for each experimental stimulus individually.
-* `--threshold-factor`: the factor with which the treshold is multiplied to obtain the radius
+* `--threshold-factor`: the factor with which the threshold is multiplied to obtain the radius
 * `--threshold-method`: the method to compute the threshold
 * `--min-fixation-duration-ms`: the minimum fixation duration in ms
 * `--min-saccade-duration-ms`: the minimum saccade duration in ms